guidedhacking/GH-Offset-Dumper/readme.md

 ### Notes
 Ignore the files in the modules folder, these are just modules from my framework which I use to do some of the background stuff.

-The main code is GHDumper and SrcDumper
+The main code is GHDumper and SourceEngineDumper

 ### TODO
 * Reduce bloat from modules folder